The Colorful World of Breaking Bad

 Breaking Bad has used color as symbolism from the beginning, the most obvious being in the names Walter White and Jesse Pinkman (a nod to Mr. White and Mr. Pink from Reservoir Dogs?
 Who knows).
 Walter White also lives on Negra Arroyo Lane (Black Stream/Creek), an obvious statement on his journey from mild-mannered schoolteacher, to murderous, drug kingpin.
 The light vs dark/good vs evil isn't the only color scheme the show presents us with.
 A wide palette of colors appear--some slowly manifesting into our consciousness after several episodes or seasons.
-Last Sunday's episode, the "half-season finale" Gliding Over All was not only packed full of Godfather-esque lighting set-ups, action and a funny, shocking, long-awaited revelation in the cliff-hanger ending, but there was an overstimulation of color.
+Last Sunday's episode, the half-season finale Gliding Over All was not only packed full of Godfather-esque lighting set-ups, action and a shocking, cliff-hanger ending, but there was an over-stimulation of color.
 I'm still picking up on the color patterns after several viewings.
 Seeing how this show and the characters are so interconnected, and having seen interviews with Vince Gilligan about his process for the show, I have no doubt the color choices-- just as the characters, plot, camera and lighting--have a motivation behind them.

 This is a big one.
 They make blue meth--the blue color is the signature trait, and all the other would-be meth makers, including Gale, "cannot account for the blue color."

 In a couple episodes back, Skyler White had a sky blue wall in her office.
 She was also wearing a blue skirt when she fell into the blue pool which is reminiscent of the blue meth in its liquid stage--her life is being consumed by Walt's involvement in the meth manufacturing business.
 Remember this?